ibm-build-lab/terraform-ibm-cloud-pak/README.md

 make clean
 ```

-For more information about testing, such as what environment variables to export, read the README on each `testing` directory of the module to test.
-Also, read the `Makefile` if you'd like to know more.
+For more information about testing, such as what environment variables to export, read the <module>/testing/README.md on each subdirectory.
 For more information about development and contributions to the code read the [CONTRIBUTE](./CONTRIBUTE.md) document.

 And ... don't forget to keep the Terraform code format clean and readable.